Spotify Music Service Opens to All; Gains Facebook Streaming

 “He told me,” Sullivan continued, “that there is no ‘canvas app’ for Spotify, which, he explained, means that there’s no Spotify app that runs entirely inside Facebook, as Farmville [does].
 That means you have to have both the Spotify desktop app and Facebook running to achieve the cool music sharing/syncing tricks shown at F8 today.”

-In his blog post, Ek suggested that bringing Spotify to Facebook could revive the music industry.
+blog post, Ek suggested that bringing Spotify to Facebook could revive the music industry.
 “Social discovery on Facebook means that we’re bringing people back to paying for music again,” he wrote.
 “And that’s how the brilliant artists who create this music can continue creating it for us to enjoy.”

 We wonder if Ek is aware of the irony in that statement.
 One of Facebook’s founders is Sean Parker, who, with the release of Napster, started the precipitous spiral the music industry is in now.
 How ironic it would be if a company connected to Parker could be a savior of the industry he helped destabilize.